The Assignment (2016 film): Plot

 Frank sets out to kill everyone involved in his operation, including the men on Honest John's payroll.
 After learning that the surgery cannot be reversed, he interrogates Honest John, demanding the identity of his surgeon.
 Honest John implies that Johnnie knows the doctor and that Johnnie is involved.
 Frank kills Honest John and confronts Johnnie.
 She admits that the doctor hired her to monitor Frank, but does not know her name.
-She admits that she only did it in the first place because she was afraid if she didn’t, the doctor’s guards would kill her.
+She admits that she only did it in the first place because she was afraid if she did not, the doctor’s guards would kill her.
 It also becomes apparent that she developed feelings for Frank in the process.
 While tempted to kill her, Frank chooses to spare her and send her to Reno, Nevada.
 She agrees to help him lay a trap for the doctor.
 However, the doctor's bodyguards were expecting Frank, and they sedate him.

 Frank awakens in a straitjacket and finally comes face to face with Dr. Jane.
 She announces her intention to perform another surgery on him to remove his right arm, so he can never kill again.
 Frank manages to overpower and kill all of Jane's bodyguards, and her surgical assistant.
 Jane reappears, threatening Frank with a large knife, noting that he has run out of bullets.
 Admitting she is a coward "when it comes to life and death situations", Jane suggests that they go their separate ways amicably.
 Frank refuses, reloads his gun with a bullet he had taped to the sole of his boot and shoots Jane, non-fatally.
 After staging the scene to look as if Jane's assistant killed everyone, Frank is seen holding Jane's knife over her unconscious body.

-After completing his revenge, Frank records a video in which he tells his side of the story, to be released after his death.
+After completing his revenge, Frank records a video in which he tells her side of the story, to be released after his death.
 He reveals that Johnnie decided to stay in Reno.
 At her final meeting with Galen, Dr. Jane reveals that she had hoped to convince him to help her be deemed mentally fit for trial, but realized that it was over when she attacked him.
 She instead decided to accept her fate, while using the deposition as a means to tell her side of the story for anyone interested.
 The film ends with Jane examining her mutilated hands; Frank had severed her fingers to ensure she would never practice again.